vachhanihpavan/rejson-rb/README.md

 Path to JSON can be passed as `Rejson::Path.new("<path>")` or `Rejson::Path.root_path`. `<path>` syntax can be as mentioned [here](https://oss.redislabs.com/redisjson/path).

+### Refer project WIKI for more detailed documentation.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/vachhanihpavan/rejson-rb.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/vachhanihpavan/rejson-rb/blob/master/CODE_OF_CONDUCT.md).